garrandall/popular-music-data/tracks/the-seashores-of-old-mexico-george-strait.md

 One bad senorita made use of one innocent lad.
 But I must keep on runnin'; it's too late to turn back...
 I'm wanted in Tucson, I'm told.
-Yeah, an' things'll blow over on the seashores of old Mexico.
+Yeah, and things'll blow over on the seashores of old Mexico.

 Two Mexican farmers en route to a town I can't say, Let me ride on the back of a flatbed half-loaded with hay.